Daniel-KM/Omeka-S-module-Mirador/README.md

 ensuring the browser loads each dependency only once (React singleton, MUI singleton).

+Mirador 4.0.0 ships its `dist/mirador.es.js` with OpenSeadragon 5.0.1 inline-
+vendored.
+It is improved with last version of OpenSeadragon to fix issues and to improve performance.

 All built files are served locally from `asset/vendor/mirador-esm/`, so no third piracy CDN is needed and it is GDPR-compliant.
 The directory `asset/vendor/mirador/` is kept as fallback for some old themes that used them, but will be removed in